 Read More

 Turkey and Trimmings with Flu Shot My father’s been gone 20 years but lately I think about him more and more.
-(See Saying Farewell to a Special Guy, My Dad and the Word Processor) His birthday was November 26 and we’d always celebrate it on Thanksgiving at my folks’ house, with several aunts, uncles…
+(See Saying Farewell to a Special Guy, My Dad and the Word Processor) His birthday was November 26 and we’d always celebrate it on Thanksgiving at my folks’ house, with my aunts, uncles…

 Read More

-My Love Affair with James Joyce Playwright Israel Horovitz was caught by several women who said “Me too”, and so was Prairie Home Companion creator Garrison Keillor; filmmaker Woody Allen’s private life has been far from exemplary; abstractionist Pablo Picasso and novelist Philip Roth were notorious womanizers; the 17th century painter Caravaggio…
+My Love Affair with James Joyce Playwright Israel Horovitz was caught by several women who said “Me too.”, and so was Prairie Home Companion creator Garrison Keillor; filmmaker Woody Allen’s private life has been far from exemplary; abstractionist Pablo Picasso and novelist Philip Roth were notorious womanizers; the 17th century painter Caravaggio…

 Read More